gabriel-sisjr/react-native-background-location/docs/development/TESTING.md

 ## Overview

-This document describes the testing structure implemented for the `react-native-background-location` library.
+This document describes the testing structure implemented for the `@gabriel-sisjr/react-native-background-location` library.
 Tests are organized in a modular way and focus on basic functionality and library types.

 ## Test Structure